All Episodes

 This is the only line I had.

-I wanted to call and uh tell you that the reason that I I wasn't able to watch the uh Bush farewell.
+I wanted to call and tell you that the reason that I wasn't able to watch the Bush farewell, we had reservations, and we had to be there on time.

-And and and they might run out.
+And she likes crack crab, and they might run out.

-That was Barack Obama calling his in a little heat, well, some heat, uh, because he went to dinner last night, uh, a 30-second drive, 30-second drive from Blair House.
+He's in a little heat, well, some heat, because he went to dinner last night, a 30-second drive, 30-second drive from Blair House.

 He went to dinner someplace called Equinox and missed the farewell address by President George W. Bush wanted to let us know why here.

-Quick timeout, my friends will come back and get uh some of your phone calls in early today, since it is open line Friday.
+We'll come back and get some of your phone calls in early today since it is Open Line Friday.

-It's open line Friday, Rush Limbaugh, the excellence in broadcasting network.
+It's Open Line Friday, Rush Limbaugh, the Excellence in Broadcasting Network.

-That disproves the ineptitude of the McCain.
+That just proves the ineptitude of the McCain.

 I'll say a little bit more, but it's the past.